MalayaSociety/the-product-3dadf/content/pages/pricing.md

           that you have one less thing to worry about - no matter who completes it!
       - title: Which integrations do you have?
-        content: |-
+        content: >
-          We work with all major productivity apps and platforms and support all native iOS and Android apps.
+          We work with all major productivity apps and professional platforms and support all

+          native iOS and Android apps.
       - title: What is your cancellation policy?
         content: |